cctc-johnjavieridmilao/Johnjavier12/README.md

 ### Hi there awesome devs👋

-I am full-stack web developer skilled in (PHP,CODEIGNITER,LARAVEL,VUE JS,SQL), passionate about creating and developing interactive webapps.
+I am full-stack web developer skilled in (PHP, CODEIGNITER, LARAVEL, VUE JS, SQL, REACT), passionate about creating and developing interactive webapps.
 I have 3 years experience in this area of work, with multiple quality of projects.

 ### Tech Stack: